wu-lee/rushkoff-archive/src/_articles/cyber-reconsidered.md

 That's what my new novel is about, really.
 The way people get enslaved by ideas and stories that aren't real.
 They are tempting--just as tempting as a house in Redwood Hills--but they are booby prizes, and keep us from touching the genuine power we may have tapped.

 So, no. I don't feel I was led astray by the cyberdelic community.
 Not in the least.
 But I do feel sad, having witnessed their temptation, distraction, and enslavement.
 Like the Bible teaches, people who build pyramids--whether they're made of stone or investments--are slaves.

+**(Added after 9/11)**
+What the cyberculture experienced was a liberation from a certain narrative.
+It felt something like liberation from narrative itself.
+Renaissance events allow for people to rise above the story.
+Sure, they get trapped in a new one, but that moment of shifting realities from story to meta-story, or game to meta-game, is really special.
+Quite valuable, really, because it permits us to remember that none of the stories are real.
+They're templates, superimposed on our reality.

+At the very least, we become co-creators of subsequent narratives.
+I have nothing against narratives, as long as we are all allowed to write them.

+The replacement of cyberculture with the dot.com pyramid was an attempt to impose a narrative on the choose-your-own-adventure, open-endedness of cyberculture.
+The Internet, if you remember, was not seen by big business as an opportunity, but as a threat.
+The object of the game was to neutralize the threat.
+Sure, a lot of people thought they were going to make a lot of money using the Internet word in their business plans.
+But the real, lasting function of the speculative economic game was to recontextualize the cyber-renaissance in a business narrative.
+It didn't work, because the businesses failed, and not everyone abandoned interactive telecommunications.
+We're still writing the story.

+The terrorist attacks on the WTC and Pentagon were another attempt to arrest self-determination with a static narrative.
+That's why Falwell couldn't help but justify them.
+Fundamentalists are people committed to narrative.
+Instead of changing their narratives to conform to the consensus, they attempt to change the world to fit their obsolete narratives.
+The narrative is fixed.

+Their narrative (Falwell's and radical so-called Islam) is Armageddon.
+The world was getting too tolerant, too networked, and too empowered.
+What the cyber-renaissance taught us is that the story isn't written.
+It emerges, just as organization emerges from a system.
+The imposition of a narrative structure, in most cases, will simply impede the emergence of genuine systemic balance.
+(No, this is not an argument for libertarianism.
+It is a call for the conscious co-creation, the crafted evolution of an open-ended human story.)

+**RU:** _In terms of cyber-counterculture, didn't those attitudes spread at the same time as the great NASDAQ/dot-com hype did, as manifested by Linux and Napster and Gnutella and Slashdot and so forth?
+Perhaps the end of the '90s was just so much at once, that we couldn't see our own growth through the haze..._